WordPress/openverse/documentation/reference/consent_decision_making.md

 Note that during this round, like the question round, the author should not modify the text of the proposal.
-The focus of the author in this round should be in clarifying objections (especially paramount objections) and deciding whether it will be possible or reasonable to revise the proposal to address them.
+The focus of the author in this round should be to clarify objections (especially paramount objections) and decide whether the proposal can address them.
 This allows time for participants to fully digest the proposal and raise all objections without further revision happening.
 Participants are expected to help each other decide whether an objection is paramount.
 Whether an objection is